dsohk/rancher-devsecops-workshop/docs/part-3.md

 8. On the left menu, click `Build Now` to trigger the first jenkins pipeline.

-9. With the first Jenkins job we are building an simple contianer with Ubuntu Image & deploying on Kubernetes Cluster `devsecops`.
-Once the job is completed the Container get terminated
+With the first Jenkins job we are building an simple container with Ubuntu Image & deploying on Kubernetes Cluster `devsecops`.
+Once the job is completed the container will terminate.

-To view the job and it's status, click on Status inside the job within Jenkins UI.
+9. To view the job and it's status, click on `Status` inside the job within Jenkins UI.

-Left hand bottom of UI, under `Build History` you will find `#1` which indicated our first build job and `green` check mark indicated job is completed successfully.
+Left hand bottom of UI, under `Build History` you will find `#1` which indicates our first build job and `green` check mark indicates that the job has completed successfully.

 ![ First Job pos in Rancher UI](./images/part2-jenkins-ui-job-build-status.png)